GoogleCloudPlatform/android-docs-samples/dialogflow/README.md

   - [Knowledge Connectors](https://cloud.google.com/dialogflow-enterprise/docs/knowledge-connectors#enable_beta_features)

 ### Setup the app
--Clone this repository `git clone https://github.com/GoogleCloudPlatform/android-docs-samples.git`
+- Clone this repository `git clone https://github.com/GoogleCloudPlatform/android-docs-samples.git`
-- Replace GCP_PROJECT_ID in strings.xml with your Project ID
+- Replace `GCP_PROJECT_ID` in strings.xml with your Project ID

 ###  Setup Firebase on the application:
 - Complete the steps for [Add Firebase to your app](https://firebase.google.com/docs/android/setup) and expand the "Create a Firebase project" section for instructions on how to add project to your Firebase console.
 Note: No need to complete any other sections, they are already done.
 - In the [Firebase console](https://console.firebase.google.com/), open the "Authentication" section under Develop.
 - On the **Sign-in Methods** page, enable the **Anonymous** sign-in method.
 - Give the package name of the app as `com.google.cloud.examples.dialogflow`